 06:34

-But the way progress happens, is new generations and new eras grow and develop and become better than the previous ones.
-It’s the reason we’re not in the Dark Ages anymore. matter your position or place in life, it is imperative to create opportunities for children, that we can grow up to blow you away.
+But the way progress happens, is because generations and new eras grow and develop and become better than the previous ones.
+It’s reason we’re not in the Dark Ages anymore.
+No your position or place in life, it is imperative to create opportunities for children, so we can grow up to blow you away.

 06:53